AI Product Management Jobs in 2026: What 12,400 Postings Reveal

 • Data sources.
 Job data is collected from publicly available postings on online job boards and updated weekly, covering US roles posted since January 2026.
 Explore and filter it on our live AI job market dashboard.

 • Salaries are derived from the minimum and maximum bands employers post, annualized and reported as percentiles, not averages.
+The full salary breakdown by seniority, sector and location lives on AI product salaries.

 • Hiring volume counts matching postings per week; location, seniority and sector figures are each group's share of postings.